classgraph/classgraph/README.md

 * find classes that have a given annotation;
 * find the constant literal initializer value in a classfile's constant pool for a specified static final field;
 * find files (even non-classfiles) anywhere on the classpath that have a path that matches a given regular expression; and
-* detect changes to the classpath since the first time the classpath was scanned.
+* detect changes to the files within the classpath since the first time the classpath was scanned.

 Usage examples below use lambda expressions and Stream patterns from Java 8.